xuthus83/pigallery2/README.md

 ## 4. Suggest/endorse new features
   You are welcome to suggest new features to the application via [github issues](https://github.com/bpatrik/pigallery2/issues).
-  I cannot guarantee any deadline with the development of a new feature.
-(I usually fix bugs within a week/weeks.)
+  Unfortunatly, lately I only have a limited time for this hobby project of mine.
+  So, I mostly focuse on those features that are align with my needs.
+Sorry :(.
+  Although, I try to fixs bugs ASAP (that can still take from a few days to months).
-  I will give a higher priority to a feature that has more 'likes' (i.e.: `+1`-s or thumbs ups) on it.
+  I also try to implement some of the feature requests that have a lots of 'likes' (i.e.: `+1`-s or thumbs ups) on it.
+  If you have a feature that you really would like to happen, I welcome contributions to the app.
+See [CONTRIBUTING.md](https://github.com/bpatrik/pigallery2/blob/master/CONTRIBUTING.md) for more details.

 ## 5. Known errors
 * IOS map issue